phoneboy/phoneboy.github.io/_posts/2016-02-18-can-apple-actually-comply-with-the-fbi-request-to-allow-bruteforceing-pin-codes.md

 The only other method available to Apple: hacking the actual device in much the same way jailbreakers do.
 The very same thing [John Mcafee is offering to do for free](http://www.ibtimes.co.uk/john-mcafee-i-can-hack-san-bernardino-iphone-fbi-apple-backdoor-like-giving-our-enemies-1544651) using his army of hackers with 24-inch purple mohawks, 10-gauge ear piercings, and tattooed faces--people not likely to be under the employ of the FBI.

-**Edit 19 February**: I asked Dan Guido via a comment about whether or not you could load new firmware via DFU mode.
+**Edit 19 February 2016**: I asked Dan Guido via a comment about whether or not you could load new firmware via DFU mode.
 He said it could be loaded as a ramdisk which would leave the user data alone:

 <center><img src="/images/dfu_ramdisk.png"></center>